Emissary (Star Trek: Deep Space Nine): Accolades

 "Emissary" was nominated for four Emmy Awards.
 It won in the category "Outstanding Individual Achievement in Special Visual Effects" and was also nominated in the categories "Outstanding Individual Achievement in Art Direction for a Series", "Outstanding Individual Achievement in Sound Editing for a Series", and "Outstanding Individual Achievement in Sound Mixing for a Drama Series".
 It also received Emmy nominations for Best Sound Editing and Sound Mixing.
 Composer Dennis McCarthy also won for his Outstanding Individual Achievement in main title music.

 Broadcast and streaming

-It was aired as 2-hour-long pilot in broadcast syndication.
+It was aired as a two-hour-long pilot in broadcast syndication.
 On its debut, "Emissary" received a lot of attention, including interviews with cast and production staff and a feature on Entertainment Tonight.